National Johne’s Disease Project

 Industry can minimise the spread of JD by sourcing replacement animals from animal groups (herds or flocks) assessed under the current MAPs:

 Animals that are in the MAP are tested to determine their disease status and then managed to reduce the risk of their becoming infected.
 Over time, these herds or flocks progress through different levels of assurance.

 If a herd/flock is found to be infected, then appropriate management procedures can be implemented to begin management or eradication of the infection.

-Disease control programs for known infected herds and flocks vary from state to state—see the MAP section of this website or contact your state department of primary industry for details about local Johne’s disease control programs.
+Disease management for known infected herds and flocks varies from state to state—see the MAP section of this website or contact your state/territory department of primary industry for details about local Johne’s disease control programs.